KuzneY2K/fs-journal/notes/11-csharp.md

 original.name = updateData.name != null ? updataData.name : original.name

-So datatypes are not nullable so you can go to the model and set a ? at the end of a data type to make it nullable
+So datatypes are not nullable so you can go to the model and set a ? at the end of a data type to make it nullable or you can add two ?? to make it nullable